adamfowleruk/mljs/planning.md

 ## Upcoming releases

-Targets for 15 Oct 2013
- - Widgets: Google maps (via OpenLayers only)
- - Widgets: Open Street Map (Use GB WMS Server, EPSG4326 or 27700 mode)
- - Widgets: Geospatial facets shown in maps, and not in facets widget
- - CSV Import improvements / testing
-  - Checkout XSLT upload and transform method
- - Nice to have: Widgets: Browse related Subjects in node diagram

-Targets for 1.0 (End of Oct 2013) (Published early due to serious changes to V7 affecting functionality)
- - DONE Rework MLDBWEBTEST sample app so Dave Cassel can easily grab example controller for Roxy auto deployment
-  - DONE rename page js files to be page-controller-action.js
-  - DONE Move JS, CSS files to correct positions
-  - DONE Update build scripts to take new locations in to account, including mljsme
-  - DONE Rework layout files for Roxy for MLJS core including all widgets
- - DONE JS Health Check
-  - DONE Perform Firebug comparison to check on speed of widgets
-   - searchpage (170ms, 14.5ms in widgets)
-   - searchpage+snippets (163ms, 10.7ms in widgets)
-   - charts (1273ms,<20ms in MLJS)
-   - charts+search (1003ms,<20ms in MLJS)
-   - cooccurence (173ms,0.873ms in widget)
-   - error (153ms, 0.597ms in widget)
-   - kratu (153ms, 0.237ms in widget)
-   - viewdoc (162ms, 1.2ms in widget)
-   - sparql - not tested - was on v6
-   - explorer - note tested - was on v6
-   - workplace (613ms, 12.2ms in widgets - 2 actions, load plus facet selection)
- - DONE V7 update fixes
-  - DONE BUG: search results JSON content being returned as String not object in recent V7 builds (workaround for both approaches)
- - DONE tripleconfig ontology builder
-  - DONE Added rdftype() function to better manage adding new Entity classes to an ontology (Works like the options builder object, with method chaining)
-  - DONEAdded include() function to take this JSON configuration and apply it to the tripleconfig object

-Targets for 1.0 Interim release (Start Nov 2013)
+Targets for 1.1 Interim release (Start Nov 2013)
- - IN PROGRESS JavaScript public API consistency changed
+ - DONE JavaScript public API consistency changes
-  - UpperCamelCase for constructors/objects
+  - DONE UpperCamelCase for constructors/objects - only when publicly visible
+   - DONE Core API
+   - DONE Widget API
-  - IN PROGRESS lowerCamelCase for functions (searchcontext and mljs have some alllowercase methods)
+  - DONE lowerCamelCase for functions (searchcontext and mljs have some alllowercase methods)
   - Apply Configuration object pattern consistently with MLJS Core (E.g. search options), and add helper methods where this is complex for common use cases (location 1734)
-  - alias options.sortOrderScore() to options.relevance()
+  - DONE alias options.sortOrderScore() to options.relevance()
   - support snippet size too (extended snippets) in search options builder
- - mljsme.sh improvements
+ - DONE mljsme.sh improvements
-  - Copy dependant files - 960 CSS folder, bootstrap-roxy.css, one-layout.less, mljs-one-layout.html.xqy, highcharts.js
+  - DONE Copy dependant files - 960 CSS folder, bootstrap-roxy.css, one-layout.less, mljs-one-layout.html.xqy, highcharts.js
- - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own
- - Widgets: Sparql: Other sparql improvements
-  - Support OPTIONAL?
-  - Support UNION?
-  - Sparql query builder in mljs core?
-  - IN PROGRESS Support FILTER?
-   - DONE Used this for < > <= >= != for integer, double fields
-   - Regex? (used by suggestions only at the moment)
-   - TODO validate string comparison instead of numeric comparison as reported by Ken Tune in SYTYCD demo
-  - Support REDUCED?
-(Permits duplicates to be eliminated)
-  - Support FROM NAMED (limit results from set of named graphs) - http://www.w3.org/TR/2008/REC-rdf-sparql-query-20080115/#restrictByLabel
-  - NA multiple listeners for this in same context - Multiple modes, one to contribute sparql query to a searchcontext, another to perform sparql query itself (to list entities)
-  - NA Sparql 1.1 required - Allow less than / greater than rather than just equals, depending on property selected
-  - Aggregations of triples for Charts to work alongside facets of documents
+  - DONE Check for wget and/or curl presence, and include helpful doesn't exist message
+  - DEFERRED for Workplace in 1.2: add option to also deploy -workplace mljs/main (Workplace) and -test mldbtest/* for retrofitting Roxy apps
+  - DONE Alter build.sh to include roxy/ folder with controller, layout, css
- - IN PROGRESS Core: TripleConfig improvements
+ - DONE Core: TripleConfig improvements
-  - TEST rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
+  - DONE rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
-  - TripleConfig internal array and function rewrite to remove duplication of predicate information
+  - DEFERRED TripleConfig internal array and function rewrite to remove duplication of predicate information
-  - Support loading of OWL / other ontologies to populate triple config object
+  - DEFERRED Support loading of OWL / other ontologies to populate triple config object
+  - DEFERRED Support prefix configuration in tripleconfig
-  - TEST ontology builder object - use methods on tripleconfig
+  - DONE ontology builder object - use methods on tripleconfig
  - Core: Search Options builder
   - hide sem:triple elements from snippet highlighting
   - Don't return sem:triples documents at all by default
-  - actually write the pathConstraint function!
+  - DONE actually write the pathConstraint function!
   - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???
  - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
   - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
 Need to add Title support somehow
+  - Add annotation support in constraints and facets, and use these in the searchfacets widget
  - Widget: Error
   - Ensure this is invoked correctly, and all contexts and test pages work with it
  - App Builder gap closing